 Nothing gives you a window into someone’s world like walking around their home.
 And nothing puts you inside the mind of a well-to-do Roman quite like nosing around some grand luxurious villas while visiting Pompeii.
 The site is home to some seriously impressive homes, with stunning fresco art and eclectic architectural motifs spanning various centuries that divide Pompeii’s history up like the rings of a tree – often within the same building.

 Continued works mean not all buildings are open for visits all the time, so check ahead to see what’s open during your visit and make sure you stop by for a snoop around these incredible ancient dwellings.
-The frescoes alone make house-hunting in Pompeii a must; here are some of the villas to keep an eye out for.
+The frescoes alone make house-hunting in Pompeii a must; here are some of the Pompeii houses to keep an eye out for.

 2. House of Venus in a Shell